 Sponsors: Abell Foundation

-In partnership with the Community Law Center and the University of Maryland, Baltimore County, BNIA-JFI is developing data-driven technology tools to create solutions to vacant property problems that will empower advocates to devise efficient stabilization and revitalization strategies in neighborhoods across the city.
-The project will create a user-friendly mapping and data tool that integrates publicly available parcel-level property information from multiple sources.
-This data will include such information as property ownership, code violations, occupancy, foreclosure, and tax sale status.
+In partnership with the Community Law Center and the University of Maryland, Baltimore County, BNIA-JFI is developing data-driven technology tools to create solutions to vacant property problems and empower advocates to devise efficient stabilization and revitalization strategies in neighborhoods across the city.
+This project will create a user-friendly mapping and data tool that integrates publicly available parcel-level property information from multiple sources, including property ownership, code violations, occupancy, foreclosure, and tax sale status.
 The tool will provide users with a comprehensive set of relevant information to better understand, analyze, and reform various property-related policies, including tax-sale foreclosure.

 Sponsors: National Endowment for the Arts (NEA), France-Merrick Foundation, Baltimore Development Corporation